Garfield County Commission favors OHV use on roads surrounding Silt

 “I don’t have any problems with this,” Commissioner Tom Jankovsky said.
 “I think it’s good for Silt.”

-In 2019, Silt Town Board of Trustees passed an ordinance allowing use of OHVs in town, Silt Town Manager Jeff Layman told commissioners.
+In 2019, the Silt Town Board of Trustees passed an ordinance allowing use of OHVs in town, Silt Town Manager Jeff Layman told commissioners.

 The approval was used as an economic development tool with the aim of allowing better access to federal lands, Layman said.
 Most of Silt is surrounded by farm and ranch land, including a KOA campground south of the Colorado River.
 Beyond these areas rests land overseen by the Bureau of Land Management, including Silt Mesa — otherwise known as Squirrel Valley.